Submissions

 A) deal with some of these three issues: 1.
 Studies on current theories of human rights; 2.
 Studies on legal and jurisprudential developments on human rights; 3.
 Empirical analysis of the human rights situation

-B) Having a general, global or international scope of study; articles that address only local issues related to a specific state or community will not be accepted.
+B) Having a general, global or international scope of study; articles that address only local issues related to a specific state or community will not be accepted (articles addressing a comparative study between two or three countries are not considered to have a global scope of study).

 Submission Preparation Checklist